-You’ve probably heard a lot about prenuptial agreements – also known as premarital agreements and marriage contracts – from various celebrity engagements and divorces.
+You’ve probably heard a lot about prenuptial agreements – also known as premarital agreements, marriage contracts, or antenuptial agreements, depending on where you are – from various celebrity engagements and divorces.

 But are they legally binding?
-And are they something that ordinary folks really go ahead with?
+And are they something that ordinary folks really need to go ahead with?

 Prenuptial agreements are becoming more popular.
 A recent study of US family lawyers found that 62% of respondents reported a rise in the number of clients asking for these contracts.